 KitchenAid KCM5912SX Cold Brew Coffeemaker

 Are you and your friends addicted to cold brews in all forms?
 You deserve a better brew maker, and that’s why we love this sizable KitchenAid model.
 It lets you steep up to 19 servings of cold brew at once with the built-in stainless steel steeper and pour them with a simple twist of a spigot.
 While a little on the expensive side compared to other choices on this list, this is a great cold brew option for those who can’t get enough cold brew.
 The KCM5912 produces up to 38 ounces of coffee that will stay fresh in your fridge for up to two weeks.
-Featuring a stainless steel steeper and portable carrying handle, the KCM can move from fridge to countertop with ease, and the steeper comes marked with fill indicators to let you know where to cut off the grinds (or other steep-able beverage item).
+Featuring a stainless steel steeper and portable carrying handle, the KCM can move from fridge to countertop with ease, and the steeper comes marked with fill indicators to let you know where to cut off the grinds from your coffee grinder.

 The KCM5912 is the premiere cold brew maker for function and form, and a great fit for a small office or home filled with coffee lovers.